duxuhao/Transfer_Learning_GF/README.md

 - experimental data
 - finite element analysis</li>

-Data is avabile on one drive[here](https://1drv.ms/f/s!AqlsJJroirk5hS8piJUKLfaPmduu)
+Data is avabile on one drive [here!](https://1drv.ms/f/s!AqlsJJroirk5hS8piJUKLfaPmduu)

 to  model the Green function of complicate structure